-If you are nearing your due date, though, diarrhea may be a sign that labor is just around the corner.
+If you are nearing your due date, though, looser stools than usual may be a sign that labor is just around the corner.
 If your symptoms are mild, keep yourself hydrated and watch out for other early signs of labor.

 Call your doctor if you have a fever, severe stomach pain, or diarrhea that lasts for more than one to two days.

 Your doctor may be able to give you a good indication of how things are moving along by examining your cervix.
 This exam isn’t typically done until very late in your pregnancy.
 Your cervix may be dilated (opened) and even effaced (thinned and stretched).

-The plug exits the body when the cervix has softened enough to let it go.
+The plug exits the body when the cervix has softened and opened enough to let it go.
 Spotting (also called bloody show) can accompany the plug and is usually normal.
 Though delivery could be imminent, it may take up to a few weeks before labor starts in full force.

 If they get strong or painful and eating, drinking water, or lying down doesn’t quell them, your contractions might be the real deal.
 Start keeping track of the time between each one and let your doctor know when they’re three to five minutes apart.

 You might be worried you'll spontaneously go into labor after your water breaks.
 Rest assured it likely won’t happen to you.
-Only 8 to 10 percent of women will experiences ruptured membranes before labor actually begins.
+Only 8 to 10 percent of women will experience ruptured membranes before labor actually begins.

 Labor progresses at different paces and intensities, depending on the individual woman.
 As you observe your body changing and preparing to bring your baby into the world, note anything new and unusual.

-The uncertainty might make you uneasy, but once it starts for real, the average length of labor for first-time moms is between 12 to 18 hours.
+The uncertainty might make you uneasy, but once it starts for real, the average length of labor for first-time moms is between 12 to 24 hours.
 For questions and concerns, keep the lines of communication open with your provider.
 Best of luck to you!